christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 "Gaius" then can refer to Asander's connection to the Gallian (Gauls (Galli = Celt in Latin))  people or his ancestry in the region.

 Ceasar's gentilice (surname) was Iulius.
 Iulius can refer to the ancient Celtic tribe known as the Iudii or Iudaei.
 "Ioulios" (ιούλιος) in Greek also means "descended from Jupiter" or "son of Jupiter".
 So, it is possible that the word "jew" comes from the Iudii or Iudaei.

-Caesarus referred to a Celtic chieftain.
+The Egyptian name “Asar” was another name for Osiris, which is where the Etruscan word “Aesar” (also spelled "Aeser" or "Aisar") likely derived from, which means god or divine.
+The Greek language adds a “K” to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
+In Celtic cultures, Caesarus also referred to a Celtic chieftain who likely took on a divine role.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.

-Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia.
+Gaius Julius Caesar was a title, and Gaius Julius Caesar could conceivably translate to: Chieftain of the Iudii or Iudaiei tribe from Galatia, or Lord Asar/Aesus (pronunced ah-soos) of the Iudii or Iudaiei tribe from Galatia.

-I(J)upiter was called Jove or Iove to the Romans.
+Another option to decoding his name is that the Romans used a system called 'interpretatio romana' to associate their gods with local ones as part of their colonial program, so the name Julius (Jupiter = Roman Zeus) Thracian (C)Aesar (Aesar = Etruscan Zeus) could also be a syncretic name.
+An example of this is how I(J)upiter was called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/Yhwh, so Yahweh Saboath, the god of the hebrew bible, is I(J)ove (Roman Zeus) Sabazios (Thracian Zeus).

 'Ashkenazi', or 'Ashkuza', was the name given to the Scythians by the ancient Akkadians (Josephus.
 Vol. 5: Antiquities: 8:2:5, pp. 593-595).
 The Assyrians called the Scythians "Asguzaya" and the ancient Persians called the Scythians 'Saka'.
 In Biblical Hebrew, the Ashkuz (Ashkenaz) are considered to be a direct offshoot from the Gimirri, known as the Cimmerians to the ancient Greeks.
 Cimmerians were a Middle Eastern offshoot of the Celtic Cimbri tribe.
 The Bosphorus Kingdom that Asander ruled over was also known as the Kingdom of the Cimmerian Bosphorus.